Years ago Javier Garcia and a buddy would saunter into a smoky bar and challenge any takers to a game of futbolín (table soccer, or foosball).

-Javier no longer hustles people for money, though he still has that same confident spirit, which he puts to good use as director of Agape Europe (Campus Crusade for Christ in Western Europe).
+Javier no longer hustles people for money, though he still has that same confident spirit, which he puts to good use as director of Agape Europe (Cru in Western Europe).
 But confidence is just one side of this Spaniard's personality.

 Balance Vital to Long-Term Success